iamsjunaid/space-travelers-hub/README.md

 # 📖 Space Travelers Hub <a name="about-project"></a>

-**Space Travelers Hub** In this project, I have worked with real live data from the SpaceX API.
-I have built a web application that provides commercial and scientific space travel services.
+**Space Travelers Hub** In this project, We have worked with real live data from the SpaceX API.
+We have built a web application that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>